MMynampati/Stairway-to-Heaven/docs/final.md

 #### Intrinsic Curiosity Module (ICM):
 <div style="text-align:center"><img src="Curiosity Graph.png" width="550" height="290"/></div>

 ML-Agents PPO with the curiosity module didn’t show the improvements we were expecting.
 The other approaches were able to reach an episode mean reward of 1 at around 500,000 timesteps whereas the curiosity approach took 1 million timesteps.
 The other approaches had an episode reward above 1 while even after 3 million timesteps, it only hovered around a reward of 1.
-This low performance could be caused by not tuning the hyperparameters.
+Although it performed better than the baseline agent on random environments, it was lacking in rewards compared to the other approaches.

 ### Qualitative: